XtremeCookiez/blog/xtremecookiez-blog/content/posts/backup-server/index.md

 draft: false
 ---

 I wanted to create an offsite server to host some backups and potentially run some services.
+This is a half blog post and half tutorial.
+I'll try to capture the steps needed to recreate it, but by no means am I saying this is the best way to create or setup such a server.

 # Requirements